PadishahIII/RFGuess/Readme.md

 ## Journal

+### PFGuess-PII(8.4)
+1. There is two choices in terms of password vector format, on the one hand, vectors only consist of type-based PII tag and character vector, the other option is compose type-based tag and length-based tag with no specific character participating the training phase.
+As for the latter, the password "john@0728" would be parsed to "N4S1B4", at generating phase, "S1" will be addressed by selecting the top-10 most frequent fractions in the dataset, this way is certainly more conclusive about the rule of people constructing passwords but the generated result may be redundant.
+The former method could need larger dataset on training a universal enough model but would perform more accuracy.
+2. When generating guesses, deploy a transition layer to extend the selected rule, such as birthday date can be either parsed into "0607" and "67".

 ### RFGuess-PII(8.3)
 1. Resolve password string into 26-dim vector composed of both CharacterVector and **PIIVector**
     - PIIVector: <PII Type(U,B,N...), PII Value(U1,B1...), 0, 0>